|

 Other Illinois FIRST grants announced by Ryan:

-$150,000 to Farmer City to construct a new storm sewer.
 This project was initiated by State Sen. Claude "Bud" Stone, R-Morton.

-Fund.
+Illinois FIRST funds are not part of the state budget's General Revenue Fund.
 Recently, lagging tax collections brought on by a slowdown in the national economy and the terrorist attacks of September 11 have forced the governor to order spending cuts in the General Revenue Fund that amount to less than 2 percent of total spending.
 Illinois FIRST monies are derived from separate accounts in the state budget -- the Road Fund and the Fund for Illinois Future -- as well as through the sale of state bonds.